 In 2013, the Legislature simplified the HELP Core Curriculum by partially aligning the curriculum with the required IHL College Preparatory Curriculum (CPC).
 The updated HELP Core Curriculum included the required IHL CPC at the time plus two additional credits, a unit of art and an additional advanced elective, for a total of 17-1/2 credits.
 The IHL Board updated the current required CPC in 2015 and has recently approved additional changes to better align the CPC with the new public education graduation requirements.
 The updated IHL CPC going into effect for the 2021-2022 academic year will require 18-1/2 credits, which is two more than the current 16-1/2 credits required for the IHL CPC and one more than the current 17-1/2 credits required for the HELP Core.
-Aligning the HELP Core Curriculum with the required IHL CPC will simplify requirements are college-ready.
+Aligning the HELP Core Curriculum with the required IHL CPC will simplify requirements for students while maintaining the rigor of the curriculum to ensure HELP-eligible students are college-ready.